 What if you can’t get a reference letter?

-It is becoming more common for large corporate companies to bar employees from giving references – verbal or written.
-This is mostly related to legal liability.
-Simply put, the legislation means that all references need to be fair and accurate.
-Contrary to popular belief, an employer can still give a bad reference – as long as they are true.
+It is becoming more common for large corporate companies to not provide verbal or written references for previous employees.
+This is mostly related to presumed legal liability.
+Yet the legislation in place generally enforces that all references need to be fair and accurate.
+Contrary to popular belief, an employer can still give bad references – as long as they are true.

-As reviews are not personal documents, your HR department will be able to speak to specifics of your reviews.
+As reviews are not personal documents, your HR department will be able to speak to specifics of your performance reviews.
 If they are hesitant to pass on your review details, make sure they will confirm that you are in good standing with the company and eligible for rehire.

 Whatever your references say about you, it is a confidential conversation between them and your potential employer.
 Neither is legally bound to disclose what is said during that conversation.
 Just knowing this piece of information can put a lot of people at ease.

 Written references can give you a competitive edge

-Prospective employers often like to have variety in the references they obtain – previous Managers; a co-worker who trained you in your role; even a direct report of yours if you are a Supervisor or manager yourself.
+Prospective employers often like to have variety in the references they receive.
+Consider previous Managers; co-workers who trained you in your role; even a direct report if you are a Supervisor or manager yourself.
 These different perspectives create a better overall idea of who you are and will be as an employee.